MarteXcoin-documentation/Documentation/governance/eight-steps.rst

   including community feedback in your work.

 Manage your identity and reputation
-  The Dash community is one of the network's strongest features, and newcomers are always welcome.
+  The MarteX community is one of the network's strongest features, and newcomers are always welcome.
 However, because of the way proposals work, there needs to be reasonable trust that the work promised in the proposal will be completed if it passes.
 If you are new, consider